-With the advent of IE9, finally all major browsers will support SVG: Internet Explorer 9, Mozilla Firefox, Safari, Google Chrome and Opera.
-On mobile devices with Webkit-based browsers (iOS and Android, mostly) browsers, too, support SVG.
-On older or smaller devices chances are, that SVG Tiny has support.
+As of Internet Explorer 9, all major browsers support SVG: IE 9, Mozilla Firefox, Safari, Google Chrome and Opera.
+Mobile devices with Webkit-based browsers also support SVG.
+On older or smaller devices, chances are that SVG Tiny is supported.

 Before Adobe acquired Macromedia, it was the most prominent promoter of SVG.
 From this time stems the good support of SVG in Illustrator.
 However, the resulting SVG often shows some quirks, that make it necessary to post-process it for general applicability.

 Batik is a set of open source tools under the roof of the Apache Software Foundation.
 The toolkit is written in Java and offers almost complete SVG 1.1 support, as well as some features that were originally planned for SVG 1.2.

 Batik offers a viewer (Squiggle), a rasterizer for PNG output, an SVG pretty printer to format SVG files, and a TrueType-to-SVG-Font converter.

 Together with Apache FOP Batik can transform SVG to PDF.

 Several projects exist that can create a raster image from an SVG source.
 ImageMagick is one of the most famous command-line image processing tools.
 The Gnome library rsvg is used by the Wikipedia to raster their SVG graphics.
 Usage of headless browsers such as SlimerJS and PhantomJS are also popular for this purpose, as the image produced is closer to what the SVG will look like in the browser.

 Drawings from Google Docs can be exported as SVG.

 The well-known plotting tools xfig and gnuplot both support exporting as SVG.
 To render graphs on the web JSXGraph supports VML, SVG and canvas, automatically deciding which technology to use based on browser capabilities.